ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 `tgt ∘ refl = id`

 Equations like this are known as "commutativity conditions."
-Most schemas are defined with an assembly of chunky arrows _along with_ some commutativity conditions that the underlying maps must satisfy.
+When we combine a blueprint with some commutativity conditions that the underlying maps must satisfy, we get what's called a Schema.
+Schemas are our fundamental mechanism for encoding things in AlgebraicJulia.
 Here is the schema for reflexive graphs:

 ```{image} assets/Ch4/ReflexiveGraph.jpg
 :alt: Whoopsy!